Zilliqa/dev-portal-old/docs/contributors/core-isolated-server.md

 - It does **not** instantiate a **Zilliqa** object, and therefore the `isolatedServer` process does not start listening to port 33133 for socket messages.
 All interactions are done through the **IsolatedServer** JSON-RPC port only (and additionally through the websocket port if enabled).

 Apart from these differences, developers just need to take note of the other features supported by the Isolated Server as described in detail in the other available documentation, namely:
-- Two ways to artificially produce Tx Blocks (i.e., using either automated block time or the `IncreaseBlocknum` API)
+- Two ways to artificially produce blocks (i.e., using either automated block time or the `IncreaseBlocknum` API)
 - Ability to pre-generate accounts from an input JSON file
 - Ability to pre-load existing blockchain data during launch
 - Ability to pause the Isolated Server using the `TogglePause` API (which prevents automated block generation and disables `CreateTransaction` API)